Quantum clocks are more precise than classical ones: Delay functions, precision, and i.i.d sequences

 The appendix is structured as follows.
 In \ref{app:delayfunction}, we define a \textit{delay function}, that characterises the probability distribution, w.r.t. time, of when an event occurs.
 This will eventually be applied to the ticks of the clock.
-We define the moments of the delay function, and introduce the accuracy $R$.
-We discuss the special case of a convolution of delay functions and the scaling of the accuracy in this case (Remark \ref{remark:delaysequence}).
-Finally, in \ref{app:Rlemmas}, we prove a number of important lemmas concerning the accuracy, including one for sequences (i.e. convolutions) of delay functions (Lemma \ref{lemma:delaysequence}, and another for mixtures (Lemma \ref{lemma:delaymixture}).
+We define the moments of the delay function, and introduce the precision $R$.
+We discuss the special case of a convolution of delay functions and the scaling of the precision in this case (Remark \ref{remark:delaysequence}).
+Finally, in \ref{app:Rlemmas}, we prove a number of important lemmas concerning the precision, including one for sequences (i.e. convolutions) of delay functions (Lemma \ref{lemma:delaysequence}, and another for mixtures (Lemma \ref{lemma:delaymixture}).

-\subsection{Delay functions: Definition, and behaviour of the accuracy}
+\subsection{Delay functions: Definition, and behaviour of the precision}

 \begin{definition} By a \textbf{delay function}, we refer to a non-negative integrable function of time $t \geq 0$, $\tau \; : \; \mathbb{R}^+_0 \longrightarrow \mathbb{R}^+_0$, that is normalised or sub-normalised,